What is Data Masking?

 - Character scrambling.
 It’s a very simple technique after using which characters are jumbled into a random order so that the original content is hidden.
 For example, using this technique you can change an employee’s ID #244536 in a production database to read #642345 for everyone not allowed to see the real data.

-Static data masking, dynamic data masking, and sensitive data discovery tools are included in DataSunrise Database Security Suite, so you can choose the most suitable solution for your company.
+Static data masking, dynamic data masking, (including the possibility to mask XML, JSON, CSV files, and Unstructured Text on Amazon S3), and sensitive data discovery powered by table relations are comprised in DataSunrise Database Security Suite, so you can choose the most suitable solution for your company.
 But this is guaranteed, your data will be totally masked!